apinf/platform/docs/developers/api-design.md

 ## API Documentation
 Initially, the Apinf Administrative API will be documented in [Swagger format](http://swagger.io).
 Swagger is chosen as it is open-source, vender-neutral, and supported by the Apinf platform itself.

+## System Model
+The Apinf system model contains several related data collections.
+Each collection will be represented by an unique endpoint, with the ability to perform traversals to related data sets.